kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 		-	Report their numeric values.
 		-	Compare your parameters from this half-fraction (8 runs) to those from the full factorial (16 runs).
 Was much lost by running the half fraction?
+		-	What was the resolution of the half-fraction?
+		-	What is the projectivity of this half-fraction?
+		-	Factor **C** was found to be an important variable from the half-fraction; it had a significant coefficient in the linear model, but it was aliased with **ABD**.
+Obviously in this problem, the foldover set of experiments to run would be the *other half-fraction*.
+But we showed a way to de-alias a main effect.
+Use that method to show that the other 8 experiments to de-alias factor **C** would just be the other 8 experiment not included in your first half-fraction.
+		-	What is the projectivity of this half-fraction?
+			*	What does this mean in light of the fact that factor **A** was shown to be unimportant?

 .. answer::
 	:fullinclude: no